Stoughton, Saskatchewan

 Stoughton was originally called New Hope.

-The tiny settlement of New Hope was barely three years old when the Canadian Pacific Railway (CPR) arrived in this part of the province in 1904.
+The settlement of New Hope was barely three years old when the Canadian Pacific Railway (CPR) arrived in this part of the province in 1904.
 The CPR chose a location a little to the south for its closest depot, which it called Stoughton.
 The community of New Hope soon moved to join it.

 Stoughton used to have its own small police service, which was aptly named the Stoughton Police Service.
 It no longer exists and now the Royal Canadian Mounted Police (RCMP) provide policing services to the town and surrounding areas.